cf020031308/redisio/README.md

 # Q&A

 Q: Why not using [redis-py](https://github.com/andymccurdy/redis-py) but redisio?
 A: To accomplish the majority of tasks [redis-py](https://github.com/andymccurdy/redis-py) is recommended and mostly used even by myself.
-Frankly speaking You may never need redisio. redisio is written and optimized especially for massive insertion so it is memory-saving and much faster.
+Frankly speaking You may never need redisio. redisio is written and optimized especially for massive insertion to be memory-saving and much faster.

 Q: How to use redisio in bash?
 A: [redis-cli](https://redis.io/download) is available in bash.